maciti/maciti.github.io/_posts/2017-06-05-add-wsse-security-header-to-soap-request-wcf.markdown

 It could happen that you have to interface your WCF client to a web service that uses WS-Security/WSE protocol.
 Web Services Security (WS-Security, WSS) is an extension to SOAP to apply security to Web services.

-Unfortunately WS-Security/WSE protocol is not natively supported in .NET WCF.
+Unfortunately WS-Security/WSE protocol is not natively supported in .NET WCF 4.

 WSS incorporates security features in the header of a SOAP message.
 Inside the header of a SOAP message, WSS has a security element (one or more than one) used to verify the end-user identity.
 Example: